KarolinaGa/How_to_Start_a_Podcast/Equipment.md

 - Recording environment

- There are two categories to choose from, type of the microphone and how you connect it to a computer.
+There are three main factors you need to look at: the type of the microphone, how it connects to a computer, and polar patterns.

 - ### Types of microphones: Condenser vs Dynamic.

-They can come with either XLR or USB connections, but their characteristics and best use cases remain the same.
+They can come with either XLR or USB connections, but their characteristics remain the same.

 Condenser microphones tend to be more sensitive, which leads to more natural-sounding recordings.
 The downside is that they might record background noise, which is why it is important where you record.
 All this makes them more suitable for studio settings.